0cjs/sedoc/app/gitlab.md

 tested.
 If you want to trigger a build of a particular commit that doesn't have a tag or ref pointing to it, you'll have to add one.

+Runners may be [shared or specific]; the former can be used by any project and use a [fair usage queue]; the latter are assigned to specific projects and use a FIFO queue.
+Shared may be converted to specific but not vice-versa.

 The CI system includes continuous deployment (CD) support with [environments] which, as well as being deployed to, can be monitored, accessed via web terminals, etc.